inter-action/JS_Fullstack_Playground/README.md

 #debug
 make run-debug
 ```

+# coding convention
+* all function returns a Promise and can't easily be typed with typescript, its name ends with `Pr` suffix.
+*

 # notes
 * this repo includes my vscode editor settings, which may not be what u like, also note that in case